 II.
 Fundamental Risk: The fundamental investment risk faced by WorkSafeNB is that it will have insufficient assets to pay its liabilities, which relate to the provision of future compensation payments to injured workers and their dependants.

 The portfolio’s investment program must be customized to reflect its purpose, time horizon, risk tolerance, legal constraints and liquidity requirements.
 The primary long-term risk is that the assets of the fund, together with the future income thereon, will be insufficient to meet the benefits liabilities payable to the beneficiaries.
-Asset/liability studies are necessary to ensure that the portfolio remains suitable in light of the related funding level liabilities.
+Asset/liability studies are necessary to ensure that the portfolio remains suitable in light of the liabilities (measured on a going-concern basis).

 III.
 Asset Allocation Decision: The asset allocation decision is a key element in determining the future return and risk of the investment portfolio.
 Policy 34-200 Investment Goals and Objectives reflects the Board of Directors’ views on the asset allocation decision, expected returns, and acceptable risk tolerance.

 The asset allocation decision is one of the most important factors in determining the variability of returns.
-Matching assets and liabilities, expected returns, and acceptable risk levels are reflected in the Policy Asset Mix as stated in Policy 34-200 Investment Goals and Objectives.
-In setting its policy asset mix, the Board of Directors will rely on periodic asset/liability studies, performed by reputable external consulting firms, to ensure that its assets are structured properly in light of the related funding level liabilities.
+In setting its policy asset mix, the Board of Directors will rely on periodic asset/liability studies, performed by reputable external consulting firms, to ensure that its assets are structured properly in light of the related liabilities (measured on a going-concern basis).

 IV.
 Diversification: The primary tool available to control volatility of returns is diversification.
 This is accomplished by investing in various asset classes, geographies, industries, individual securities and investment styles.

 Standard deviation, a measure of volatility of returns, is a common proxy used to evaluate risk in the investment industry.
-The Board of Directors intends to control the variability of returns while ensuring that the fund’s investment objectives are met.
+The Board of Directors intends to control the variability of returns while ensuring that the fund’s investment objectives are met and the portfolio is constructed responsibly relative to the characteristics of the liabilities.

-The volatility of returns can be optimized through prudent and thoughtful diversification.
-Diversification is achieved by investing in different asset classes and by diversifying by investment style, geographically, sector and individual security.
+The volatility of returns can be managed through prudent and thoughtful diversification.
+Diversification is achieved by investing in different asset classes and strategies and by diversifying by investment style, geographically, sector and individual security.
 In addition, bond portfolios are diversified into various issuers and by term to maturity.

 WorkSafeNB has built its investment management program around a number of policies, directives, and procedures, based on this Statement of Investment Philosophy and Beliefs.
 These documents are the result of a considerable amount of research, analysis, and discussion by WorkSafeNB staff and members of the Board of Directors and the Committee.
 The Board of Directors believes that the result is a well-structured and appropriate process.

 A disciplined approach to investing requires proper due diligence on the part of all involved with the investment fund.
-A long-term focus is required in the decision making process in-line with the Commission’s liabilities.
-The long-term policy asset mix is selected through the help of an asset liability study.
+A long-term focus is required in the decision-making process reflecting the long-term nature of WorkSafeNB’s liabilities and mandate.
+The policy asset mix is selected with due consideration of the characteristics of the liabilities via the asset liability study.

 To achieve the highest possible rate of return at an acceptable level of risk, the Board of Directors’ goal is to employ the world’s best investment managers for the various mandates in its investment management structure.

-General guidelines regarding the use of external managers are contained in Policy 34-200 – Investment Goals and Objectives, Directive 34-205.04 Investment Portfolio Management Structure, and Directive 34-205.02 Process and Criteria for Hiring an Investment Manager and the OCIO Agreement.
+General guidelines regarding the use of external managers are contained in Policy 34-200 Investment Goals and Objectives, Directive 34-205.04 Investment Portfolio Management Structure, Directive 34-205.02 Process and Criteria for Hiring an Alternative Investment Manager, Directive 34-205.03 Terminating an Alternative Investment Manager, and the OCIO Agreement.

-Each investment manager will be hired to fill a specific mandate in the portfolio’s overall management structure.
-Each manager will be subject to a due diligence review prior to being hired, will agree to an Investment Counsel Agreement and a customized Manager Mandate, and the manager’s performance and continued suitability for the mandate will be monitored actively by WorkSafeNB staff or the OCIO.
+Each investment manager will be hired in accordance with the relevant governing documents listed above, and each manager’s performance and continued suitability for the mandate will be monitored actively by WorkSafeNB staff or the OCIO.

 VII.
 Performance Measurement: Performance results will be measured, monitored, and compared to investment objectives.
 Reporting of performance measurement results will be clear and concise.

-Returns will also be measured at the individual manager level, as part of the manager monitoring process delegated to staff and the OCIO.
-Returns will be analyzed and monitored over a number of periods, and attribution analysis will be used where feasible to improve the understanding of the sources of the manager’s added return and risk levels.
+Returns will also be measured at the individual manager level for the alternatives and currency overlay manager, and at the fund level for the OCIO managed components, as part of the manager monitoring process delegated to staff and the OCIO.
+Returns will be analyzed and monitored over a number of periods, and attribution analysis will be used where feasible to improve the understanding of the sources of the asset classes’ added return and risk levels.

 VIII.
 Education: Ongoing access to education for the Board of Directors, the members of the Finance and Investment Committee, and staff is crucial in ensuring that the investment policies and strategies remain consistent with WorkSafeNB’s investment objectives